| MTS

 click here for a snapshot of the evolution of these two companies

-MTS Allstream’s predecessor companies
+into one) MTS Allstream’s predecessor companies

 were responsible for a number of important telecom “firsts”: